franflorido/COVID-19SpainDataVisualization/README.md

 Let's copy it under the following route _./src/spain.json_

-- Now we will import all the required dependencies into _index.ts_:
+- Now we will import all the dependencies into _index.ts_:

 _./src/index.ts_